DataBranner/transcription_on_apple/README.md

  1. Install Soundflower and Audio Hijack, to handle communication between the audio-playback application and Apple's Dictation tool.
  1. Pipe audio output to Soundflower as "auxiliary device output" in Audio Hijack.
  1. Set both the input of Dictation tool and the output of main audio-playback application to Soundflower.
- 1. For transcription from a recording, begin audio playback and then quickly start Dictation in a text editor that supports it.
+ 1. For transcription from a recording, begin audio playback and then quickly turn on Dictation in a text editor that supports it.

 Third-party software I used: Audio Hijack Pro (v.
 2.11.6), Soundflower (v.
 1.5.1), Audacity (v.
 2.1.0), BBEdit (v.
 11.5.2).
 Points for attention: